Whether you are an experienced chorister, a lead singer in the band, or a crooner in the shower, SRJC has the right voice class for you.

 CONCERT CHOIR (MUSCP 21A–D)

-Audition required.
-Concert Choir meets Mondays and Wednesdays from 12-1:15.
-Students should be familiar with the choral experience and should be able to match pitch and learn and perform vocal parts in an SATB ensemble.
-Some students who are accepted are not strong music readers, but the first weeks of class are spent on music reading exercises, allowing students to learn and/or polish this skill.
-Most students who meet these expectations will be able to pass the audition for Concert Choir.
+Audition not required.
+Concert Choir meets on Mondays from 7 pm-10 pm.
+Students should be familiar with the choral experience and should be able to match pitch, learn, and perform vocal parts in an SATB ensemble.
+Some accepted students are not strong music readers, but the first weeks of class focus on music-reading exercises, allowing them to learn and/or polish this skill.
+Most students who meet these expectations will pass the Concert Choir audition.

 CHAMBER SINGERS (MUSCP 23A–D)

 Audition required.
-Chamber Singers meet Mondays and Wednesdays from 1:30 – 2:45.
+Chamber Singers meet Mondays and Wednesdays from 12 – 1:30.
 This is a select (more advanced) ensemble of experienced choral singers, many of whom are voice majors.
 Members of Chamber Singers are expected to co-enroll in Concert Choir, with some exceptions at the discretion of the director.
-Non-majors are welcome, but the time commitment to both Concert Choir and Chamber Singers is expected (MW 12:00 – 2:45 with a 15-minutes break between classes).
+Non-majors are welcome, but the time commitment to both Concert Choir and Chamber Singers is expected (MW 12:00 – 1:30).

 Students who wish to audition for this ensemble must be capable music readers and should enroll only upon instructor approval.
 Those interested in enrolling in Chamber Singers should attend the Concert Choir class at 12:00 p.m. on the first day of classes.